-The CY7C1565KV18 is synchronous pipelined Burst SRAM equipped with a read port and a write port.
+The CY7C2563XV18, CY7C2565XV18 are synchronous pipelined Burst SRAMs equipped with a read port and a write port.
 The read port is dedicated to read operations and the write port is dedicated to write operations.
 Data flows into the SRAM through the write port and flows out through the read port.
 These devices multiplex the address inputs to minimize the number of address pins required.
-By having separate read and write ports, the QDR II+ completely eliminates the need to "turnaround" the data bus and avoids any possible data contention, thereby simplifying system design.
-Each access consists of four 36-bit data transfers in the case of CY7C1565KV18, in two clock cycles.
+By having separate read and write ports, the QDR II+ Xtreme completely eliminates the need to "turn-around" the data bus and avoids any possible data contention, thereby simplifying system design.
+Each access consists of four 18-bit data transfers in the case of CY7C2563XV18, and four 36-bit data transfers in the case of CY7C2565XV18, in two clock cycles.

 These devices operate with a read latency of two and half cycles when DOFF pin is tied HIGH.
-When DOFF pin is set LOW or connected to $V{SS}$ then device behaves in QDR I mode with a read latency of one clock cycle.
+When DOFF pin is set LOW or connected to V{SS} then device behaves in QDR I mode with a read latency of one clock cycle.

 Accesses for both ports are initiated on the positive input clock (K).
-All synchronous input and output timing are referenced from the rising edge of the input clocks (K and K).
+All synchronous input and output timing are referenced from the rising edge of the input clocks (K and \overline{K}).

-All synchronous data inputs $(D{[x:0]})$ pass through input registers controlled by the input clocks (K and K).
-All synchronous data outputs $(Q{[x:0]})$ outputs pass through output registers controlled by the rising edge of the input clocks (K and K) as well.
+All synchronous data inputs $(D{[x:0]})$ pass through input registers controlled by the input clocks (K and \overline{K}).
+All synchronous data outputs $(Q{[x:0]})$ outputs pass through output registers controlled by the rising edge of the input clocks (K and \overline{K}) as well.

-All synchronous control ( $\overline{RPS}$ , $\overline{WPS}$ , $\overline{BWS}{[x:0]}$ ) inputs pass through input registers controlled by the rising edge of the input clocks (K and $\overline{K}$ ).
+All synchronous control (\overline{RPS} , \overline{WPS} , $\overline{BWS}{[x:0]}$) inputs pass through input registers controlled by the rising edge of the input clocks (K and \overline{K}).

-CY7C1565KV18 is described in the following sections.
+CY7C2563XV18 is described in the following sections.
+The same basic descriptions apply to CY7C2565XV18.